Belt (clothing)

 A belt is a flexible band or strap, typically made of leather, plastic, or heavy cloth, worn around the natural waist or near it (as far down as the hips).
-The ends of a belt are free; and a buckle forms the belt into a loop by securing one end to another part of the belt, at or near the other end.
+Belts are worn to keep clothing in place or for aesthetic reasons.
+The ends of a belt are free, and a buckle is often used to form the belt into a loop by securing one end to another part of the belt, at or near the other end, though they may also be without a buckle and be simply tied using some form of knot.
 Often, the resulting loop is smaller than the hips.
-Belts come in many lengths because of the variety in waist sizes, and most belts can be adjusted at the buckle to suit the wearer's waist.
+Belts come in many lengths because of the variety in waist sizes.
+Belt buckles can often be adjusted to suit the wearer's waist circumference.

+Belts can also be used as whipping weapons in fighting and corporal punishment.
+Notably, belts are associated with parents using them on children for physical discipline which sometimes leads to belts used as a symbol of child abuse.